 Service Providers/Transit Providers/Service Bureau Providers: Provide hosting and source code implementation of a distributed registry that can be hosted in a Service Provider or service bureau provider network.

-Indication of Interest: AT&T, CenturyLink, Comcast, iconectiv, and Inteliquent.
+Indication of Interest: AT&T, CenturyLink, Comcast, iconectiv, Inteliquent and Neustar.

 Service Providers/Vendors - It is anticipated that Service Providers would work with Vendors to provide IP call routing infrastructure including but not limited to switching, local routing DBs, route servers, ENUM Servers, Ingress and Egress SBCs.
-SP would also provide interface to local DB (Routing Server) for receiving URI via Testbed Registry.
+SP would also provide an interface to local DB (Routing Server) for receiving URIs via Testbed Registry.

-Indication of Interest: AT&T, CenturyLink, Comcast, and Inteliquent.
+Indication of Interest: AT&T, CenturyLink, Comcast and Inteliquent.

 Routing Use Case 4 – 800